bromso/CyprusJS/README.md

 # CyprusJS

-The finest group for JavaScript and Technology on Cyprus
+The finest group for JavaScript and Technology on Cyprus.

+Have a look at the [issues](https://github.com/cyprusjs/CyprusJS/issues) in this repository.